 A microorganism, or microbe, is an organism so small that it can only be seen under a microscope.
-Those of most concern are the infectious variety, including bacteria, viruses, and protozoans.
+Those of most concern in your drinking water are the infectious variety, including bacteria, viruses, and protozoans.

-While there are countless harmless – even beneficial - microorganisms exist all around us, infectious microbes can cause illness or disease.
-Read below to learn about which microorganisms to watch out for and how to treat your water to avoid them.
+While there are countless harmless – even beneficial - microorganisms that exist all around us, infectious microbes can cause illness or disease.
+For clean, healthy water, it's important to know which microorganisms to watch out for and how to treat your water to avoid them.

 Microorganism Treatment Recommendations